Home » Qualifications Explained

 Advanced Apprenticeship (Level 3)

-At least 5 GCSEs at Grade 5 or above, including Mathematics and English.
+At least 5 GCSEs at Grade 5 or above, including Maths and English.
 Completion of a relevant Intermediate Apprenticeship.
 Your Advanced Apprenticeship could open the door for you to apply for university-level qualifications as a Higher Level Apprentice.

-Higher Level Apprenticeship (Level 4/5 – HNC/HND qualifications – University Study)
+Higher Level Apprenticeship (Level 4/5 – HNC/HND)

-Successful completion of an Advanced Apprenticeship in your chosen sector or a relevant Level 3 qualification (that could be A Levels, T Levels or an Advanced Vocational qualification in a relevant subject/s).
 As an Adult Apprentice, your relevant work experience could also enable you to progress to a Higher Level Apprenticeship.

 Degree Apprenticeship – (Level 6 – University Study)